Agridnev/bbot_arduino/README.md

 # BBot Arduino Sketch
 This is simple Arduino sketch for BBot skid-steering base.

-> **WARNING!** This project is in semi-final state because Arduino will be replaced in next revision of BBot.
-Arduino is for amateurs!

 The sketch have following basic implementations:
 * motor PWM and direction control
 * motor angular velocity control